rcrews/docs-website/runtime/7.1.0/concepts-data-access.md

       Provides an overview and architecture of the Data Analytics Studio environment.

+# need directory on S3
+#  - title Apache Hive Metastore Overview
+#    url: ?/index.html
+#    description: >-
+#      Describes the HMS service that stores metadata for a number
+#      of services, including Hive, Spark, and Impala.

   - title: Apache Hive Overview
     url: hive-introduction/index.html
     description: >-